legal and privacy

 You can submit this notification at their website (https://deathnotification.gov.au/).
 You may be asked to provide:

-- Details of the person who has died
+- Details of the person who has passed

 - Confirmation you would like to notify felix